CCBC awarded $1M for Center for Business Innovation expansion

-CCBC’s Center for Business Innovation serves students and alums who are interested in learning how to turn their ideas for new products and services into viable businesses.
-Through the Center, students work closely with faculty within the School of Business, Criminal Justice and Law as well as community business owners who serve as mentors.
+The Center for Business Innovation is dedicated to serving CCBC students and alumni who are interested in learning how to turn their ideas for new products, services, business and organizations into sustainable entities.
+Entrepreneurial-minded students and alumni are mentored by School of Business, Education, Justice & Law faculty and local business owners.

 The grant provides instructional support to develop new courses and workshops to strengthen the business acumen for those interested in starting a new business as well as administrative support to follow participants and track their successes.
 The funding also increases the amount of start-up capital available to those competing in the annual Business Plan Competition.
 A total of $62,500 is available to support the competition with the first-place winner receiving $20,000 to support his or her business endeavor.